codejutsu1/laravel-vtung/README.md

 > You can get the data `variation id` from the [vtu.ng](https://vtu.ng/api/#data)

 ### Verify Customers using their meter number and IUC/Smartcard Number

-It requires 3 parameters to verify a customer from [vtu.ng](https://vtu.ng/api/#verify-customers)
+It requires 3 parameters as an array to verify a customer from [vtu.ng](https://vtu.ng/api/#verify-customers)

 ```php
 <?php